xCounsel/adminpays/_projects/claims.md

 We may be useful in a number of ways to solve a domain name dispute:

-### **Draft the complaint and manage it**
+### **Draft a complaint and manage it**
-A well-composed complaint, what reflects strong points of a claimant, may serve as an effective tool not only to stop the violation, but to get a domain without a court battle.
+A well-composed complaint, that reflects strong points of a claimant, may serve as an effective tool not only to stop the violation, but also to get a domain without a court battle.

 ### **Draft the lawsuit and provide a court representation**
 A more heavily legal tool.
 If a violator does not react on a complaint, this document can help to force him not only stop the violation, but to pay the damages or a compensation.